wp-cms/wp-cms/README.md

 Developers who know some traditional web development skills: PHP, HTML, CSS, Javascript...

 - If you are looking for a tool like [Wix](https://www.wix.com/), but open source, go to [WordPress](https://wordpress.org/).
-- If you are looking for the good old WordPress, without the blocks fuss and with a focus on "please keep things the way they were and don't mess with it", go to [ClassicPress](https://www.classicpress.net/).
+- If you are looking for the good old WordPress, without the blocks fuss and with a focus on "please keep things the way they were and don't mess with them", go to [ClassicPress](https://www.classicpress.net/).
 - If you are an adventurous developer who loves the old WP Way of doing things, but hate bloat... stay here.

 # Version 1.0.0 is not released yet